adeministratorTr/blog-example/README.md

-Its an little Blog app that gets posts, show the detail and delete it.
+Its an little Blog app that gets posts, shows the detail of the post and add new post.

 [React-redux-boilerplate](https://github.com/adeministratorTr/react-redux-boilerplate) project used as an template.